scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-15-probalChaudhuri.md

 In terms of curriculum, statistics has evolved with the times.
 While our training focused more on theoretical and mathematical statistics, today’s courses incorporate a lot more data analysis.
 Students now spend significant time working with real data, using computers to run analyses, which wasn’t part of our training at the time.

-{% include article-image.html image="/assets/images/interviews/probalChaudhuri/fig3.jpeg" caption="**Fig 3.** Prof. Prasanta Chandra Mahalanobis, Founded the Indian Statistical Institute (ISI) from a single laboratory at Presidency College." width=200 %}
+{% include figure.html image="fig3.jpeg" caption="Prof. Prasanta Chandra Mahalanobis, Founded the Indian Statistical Institute (ISI) from a single laboratory at Presidency College." width=200 %}

 SS: ISI started its journey right after the Independence, within a few years.
 And since then, we have also had the implementation of a good number of  IITs; they have made a brand out of themselves.
 But even today, almost 20 years since the start of the IISERs, most people don't know what the IISERs are.
 What is your  take on this?